-I’ll admit one thing about traveling that Sharon and I have a real problem with is figuring out when to leave for the airport.
-We sit there and do the type of math where you know the answer and then try to figure out the number you started with.
+I’ll admit one thing about traveling that Sharon and I have a real problem with: figuring out when to leave for the airport.
+We sit there and do the type of math where you know the answer and then try to figure out the number to start with.

-Our last trip from JFK to home went like this: Our plane is at 4:00pm and boarding will start at 3:15p.
-We want to be at the gate before that and we don’t know how far of a walk it will be because we’re not super familiar with that airport, so figure we’re at the terminal gate area by 3:00pm.
-There might be a line for security (again, we don’t know the airport very well), so let’s be at the airport to check in our bags by at least 2:30pm.
+Our last trip from JFK to home went like this: Our plane is at 4:00 pm and boarding will start at 3:15p.
+We want to be at the gate before that and we don’t know how far of a walk it will be because we’re not super familiar with that airport, so figure we’re at the terminal gate area by 3:00 pm.
+There might be a line for security (again, we don’t know the airport very well), so let’s be at the airport to check in our bags by at least 2:30 pm.
 We had a hard time getting an AirTrain from the terminal to the LIRR on the way here, so we need to leave at least 20 minutes for that and there’s another 20 minute train ride from Penn Station.
-Leaving time for connections, buying train tickets and walking to the train station, we need to be out of the hotel by noon.
+We need to be out of the hotel by noon, leaving time for connections, buying train tickets, and walking to the train station.

 As it turned out, everything went smoothly and we were at the airport, bags checked and through security by 2 PM.
 Drats!